Jared2me/PyBer_Analysis/README.md

 ## Overview of Analysis
 #### This project is an analysis of the PyBer ride share data by location type.
-It is comparing Urban / Suburban / Rural ride data and weekly fare by city type.
+It is comparing Urban / Suburban / Rural ride data and weekly fare in early 2019 by city type.

 ## Results
 #### Below is the end results of the "Total Fare by City Type" which shows the highest activity for Urban areas and the lowest for Rural areas.